-(7) District of Columbia State Athletics Commission. - \$1,286,000 (including \$1,186,000 from local funds and \$100,000 from other funds); provided, that all funds deposited, without regard to fiscal year, into the State Athletic Activities, Programs, and Office Fund are authorized for expenditure and shall remain available for expenditure until September 30, 2021;

-(8) Non-Public Tuition. - \$59,238,000 from local funds;

-(9) Office of the Deputy Mayor for Education. - \$18,804,000 (including \$18,744,000 from local funds and \$60,000 from private funds); provided, that \$1,650,000 in local funds shall be available for the Workforce Investment Council for activities consistent with the Workforce Investment Implementation Act of 2000, effective July 18, 2000 (D.C.
+- (7) District of Columbia State Athletics Commission. \$1,286,000 (including \$1,186,000 from local funds and \$100,000 from other funds); provided, that all funds deposited, without regard to fiscal year, into the State Athletic Activities, Programs, and Office Fund are authorized for expenditure and shall remain available for expenditure until September 30, 2021; - (8) Non-Public Tuition. \$59,238,000 from local funds; - (9) Office of the Deputy Mayor for Education. \$21,198,000 (including \$21,138,000 from local funds and \$60,000 from private funds); provided, that \$3,300,000 in local funds shall be available for the Workforce Investment Council for activities consistent with the Workforce Investment Implementation Act of 2000, effective July 18, 2000 (D.C.
 Law 13-150; D.C.
-Official Code § 32-1601 et seq.), and consistent with the DC Central Kitchen Grants Amendment Act of 2018, effective October 30, 2018 (D.C.
-Law 22-168; 65 DCR 9388), as amended by the DC Central Kitchen Grants Extension Amendment Act of 2019, effective September 11, 2019 (D.C.
-Law 23-16; 66 DCR 12631), \$500,000 shall remain available for that grant until September 30, 2021;

-(10) Office of the State Superintendent of Education. - \$508,328,000 (including \$160,686,000 from local funds, \$4,372,000 from dedicated taxes, \$271,968,000 from federal grant funds, \$1,170,000 from other funds, \$130,000 from private funds, \$70,000,000 from federal payment funds requested to be appropriated by the Congress under the heading "Federal Payment for School Improvement" in the Fiscal Year 2021 Federal Portion Budget Request Act of 2020; provided, that of the amounts provided to the Office of the State Superintendent of Education, \$1,000,000 from local funds shall remain available until June 30, 2021, for an audit of the student enrollment of each District of Columbia public school and of each District of Columbia public charter school; provided further, that all funds deposited, without regard to fiscal year, into the following funds are authorized for expenditure and shall remain available for expenditure until September 30, 2021: the Charter School Credit Enhancement Fund, the Student Residency Verification Fund, the Community Schools Fund, the Special Education Enhancement Fund, the Child Development Facilities Fund, the Access to Quality Child Care Fund, the Common Lottery Board Fund, the Healthy Schools Fund, the Healthy Tots Fund, the Statewide Special Education Compliance Fund, the School Safety and Positive Climate Fund, and the Student Enrollment Fund;

-(11) Special Education Transportation. - \$111,123,000 from local funds; provided, that, notwithstanding the amounts otherwise provided under this heading or any other provision of law, there shall be appropriated to the Special Education Transportation agency under the direction of the Office of the State Superintendent of Education, on July 1, 2021, an amount equal to 10 percent of the total amount of the local funds appropriations provided for the Special Education Transportation agency in the proposed budget for the District of Columbia for Fiscal Year 2022 (as adopted by the District), and the amount of such payment shall be chargeable against the final amount provided for the Special Education Transportation agency for Fiscal Year 2022; provided further, that amounts appropriated under this paragraph may be used to offer financial incentives as necessary to reduce the number of routes serving 2 or fewer students;
+Official Code § 32-1601 et seq, and the DC Central Kitchen Facility Grant Amendment Act of 2020; - (10) Office of the State Superintendent of Education. \$557,258,000 (including \$169,479,000 from local funds, \$5,696,000 from dedicated taxes, \$310,782,000 from federal grant funds, \$1,170,000 from other funds, \$130,000 from private funds, \$30,000,000 from federal payment funds requested to be appropriated by the Congress under the heading "Federal Payment for School Improvement" in the Fiscal Year 2021 Federal Portion Budget Request Act of 2020, and \$40,000,000 from federal payment funds requested to be appropriated by Congress under the heading "Federal Payment for Resident Tuition Support" in the Fiscal Year 2021 Federal Portion Budget Request Act of 2020 for the purposes specified in § 3004(b) of the Scholarships for Opportunity and Results Act, approved April 15, 2011 (125 Stat 200; D.C.
+Official Code § 38-1853.04(b)); provided, that of the amounts provided to the Office of the State Superintendent of Education, \$1,000,000 from local funds shall remain available until June 30, 2021, for an audit of the student enrollment of each District of Columbia public school and of each District of Columbia public charter school; provided further, that all funds deposited, without regard to fiscal year, into the following funds are authorized for expenditure and shall remain available for expenditure until September 30, 2021: the Charter School Credit Enhancement Fund, the Student Residency Verification Fund, the Community Schools Fund, the Special Education Enhancement Fund, the Child Development Facilities Fund, the Access to Quality Child Care Fund, the Common Lottery Board Fund, the Healthy Schools Fund, the Healthy Tots Fund, the Statewide Special Education Compliance Fund, the School Safety and Positive Climate Fund, the Early Childhood Development Fund, and the Student Enrollment Fund; - (11) Special Education Transportation. \$111,123,000 from local funds; provided, that, notwithstanding the amounts otherwise provided under this heading or any other provision of law, there shall be appropriated to the Special Education Transportation agency under the direction of the Office of the State Superintendent of Education, on July 1, 2021, an amount equal to 10 percent of the total amount of the local funds appropriations provided for the Special Education Transportation agency in the proposed budget for the District of Columbia for Fiscal Year 2022 (as adopted by the District), and the amount of such payment shall be chargeable against the final amount provided for the Special Education Transportation agency for Fiscal Year 2022; provided further, that amounts appropriated under this paragraph may be used to offer financial incentives as necessary to reduce the number of routes serving 2 or fewer students;